 There are many complex and tedious processes behind the compilation of documents, records and particulars of your business before we proceed with this step.
 However, in this exercise, let's jump into what you'll be expected to undergo in Singapore's company incorporation process:

-Decide on your Company's particulars: You will need to choose the companies’ business activities from the list of SSIC code.
-A company can have a maximum of 2 busines activities.
+- Decide on your Company's particulars: You will need to choose the companies’ business activities from the list of SSIC codes.
+A company can have a maximum of 2 business activities.
 You will also need to decide on the company’s registered address and financial year end.
 Another important detail to consider is how are the share capital and number of shares split amongst the shareholders.

 It takes a painstaking amount of time, effort and attention for a smooth company incorporation - but it doesn't have to be.